top of page

 The AI Tool

-Here’s a Thought - AI, or Artificial Intelligence is a powerful tool.
-In music, we use AI to generate musical phrases, complex chord structures, intricate rhythmic and melodic patterns, and even whole songs with just a click or a swipe of our finger.
-Using AI in computer graphics, we can simply describe verbally a landscape or a house, and with just a few details construct an image that is representative and believable.
-This holds true for video production, poetry, and photography.
-AI is also widely used in discerning information, collecting specified data out of a mass collection of information.
+AI is also widely used in discerning and sorting information, collecting specified data out of a mass collection of data.
 Just think, everything we do throughout our day online is collected, sorted, targeted, and disseminated by AI algorithms and AI bots.
-Early on in the AI revolution, we are beginning to see how AI can be used to confuse and distort reality.
-If you consider that AI is linked to all facets of computer technology, and computers are dispassionate and logical to the extreme, given instructions buy a controlling and dominating political force, AI could easily lead two hour personal destruction.
+Early on in the AI revolution, we are beginning to see how AI can be easily used to confuse and distort reality.
+If you consider that AI data gathering is linked to all facets of computer technology, and computers are logically dispassionate to the extreme, given instructions by a controlling and dominating political force, AI could lead to our destruction by relying on AI for advice and direction.
 It must be noted that we now commonly use the acronym, AI, instead of the more descriptive term, artificial intelligence.
-Is this practice diluting the impact of what AI truly means, or is it just to save time?
-Perhaps we do this to separate ourselves as intelligent human beings who use AI, from the frightening realization of an artificially intelligent being using us.
-Yes, AI is here, and it will be a significant part of our future.
-Just remember the more we rely on AI technology to accomplish an outcome, the less we really need to know the discipline.
-The less we need to know, the stupider we become, eliminating the need for human intelligence altogether.
+Is the practice of saying AI and not artificial intelligence, diluting our critical thinking, and the impact of what AI truly represents?
+Perhaps we do this to separate ourselves as intelligent human beings who use AI, from the frightening realization of an artificially intelligent system using us.

 The Validity of Electronic Music

-Here's a Thought – Music has always been considered as the universal language.
-As long as you can perceive the music, the vibrations, tones, rhythms, melodies, and chords, the music will have some kind of an emotional and/or intellectual impact on the human consciousness.
+Here's a Thought – Music has always been considered as a universal language.
+As long as we can perceive the music, the vibrations, tones, rhythms, melodies, and chords, the music will have some kind of an emotional and/or intellectual impact on our human consciousness.
 According to the French physicist Joseph Fourier, and I’m paraphrasing here: any periodic acoustic event can be broken down into sign waves at various harmonic frequencies, amplitudes levels, and phase angles.
 What this means is complex sounds over time encompasses a wide variety of sonic parameter variations adding envelope, velocity, harmonic structure, and wavelength.
-It is this variety of parameters within a given sound that creates the fundamental interest in the music.
+It is this variety of acoustical parameters within a given sound that creates the fundamental interest in the music.
 Of course, it is not just the variety of sonic parameters that creates the interest, but how that variety of parameters are intentionally organized.
 This organization of parameters is known as music composition.
-The accepted mechanism used by composers throughout history is the visual method of notation.
+The accepted mechanism used by Western composers throughout history is the visual method of notation.
 Notation was and is necessary for a composer to convey their musical ideas to the performer or orchestra.
-In turn the orchestra becomes the necessity for the audience to experience the composer’s work.
+In turn, the orchestra members become the visual score interpreter, along with the conductor, for the audience to experience the composer’s work.
 All of this has now changed with the introduction of music technology.
-From Thomas Edison’s recording and playback of Mary had a little lamb, two the electronic and computer music pioneers such as Bob Moog, Don Buckla and Dave Smith, the creation, recording and playback of music composition changed dramatically.
-Today, music composition can be created in as many ways as there are instruments in the world, or music applications on a hard drive.
-So which form of music composition, acoustic or electronic, holds more weight in the eyes of the academic music making establishment?
-Does the visualization of music give traditional music composers more validity, and thereby greater recognition?
-Is it necessary to judge a composition by its method of creation, and not by its artistic impact?
-Is music theory and visual notation a form of classical conditioning?
-Is it not more important to express the art and love of music regardless of methodology?
-As an electronic music composer working with the basic sound parameters mentioned above, creating composition from that perspective, there is really no difference.

 Eternity